-Following licensure, recognition can be obtained from the National Register of Health Service Providers in Psychology, or certification from the Association of State and Provincial Psychology Boards certificate of professional qualification (CPQ) in psychology.
+Following licensure, recognition can be obtained from the National Register of Health Service Providers in Psychology, or certification from the Association of State and Provincial Psychology Board's Certificate of Professional Qualification in Psychology (CPQ).
 The American Board of Professional Psychology provides an additional examination to document competence in areas of expertise.
 Additionally, some types of training offer certification documenting training and skill in a particular technique or area.